mikaelbr/writings/js-syntax-series/let-var-be-const.md

 # 9 minute learn: Declaring Variables in JavaScript

 This is the second part of independent posts on JavaScript syntax.
-In the first we investigated the differences between function declarations and expressions.
-During that posts we touched on a couple of aspects about the JavaScript language that we mearly glanzed over, but we'll look more into in this post; we'll do a deep dive in the differences between different ways of declaring variables.
+In the first, we investigated the differences between function declarations and expressions.
+During that posts, we touched on a couple of aspects about the JavaScript language that we merely glazed over, but we'll look more into in this post; we'll do a deep dive in the differences between different ways of declaring variables.

-Where in many other languages there are one way to declare variables, in JavaScript, there are three.
+Where in many other languages there is one way to declare variables, in JavaScript, there are three.
 They all serve different purposes and there may be different times you want to use them.
 There's not a simple rule saying use one always.
 These things are subjective and personal.
-The best way to choose one is to know what each does and make a educated decition.
+The best way to choose one is to know what each does and make an educated decision.

-In this post we'll look into the differences and we'll be left with the knowledge needed to make the choice right for our particular use case.
+In this post, we'll look into the differences and we'll be left with the knowledge needed to make the choice right for our particular use case.

 ## Declaring or Assigning?
 Before we start looking into the different keywords for creating variables in JavaScript, we need to get a couple of terms specified.
-What do we mean when we say declaring a variable, and what do we mean with assigning?
+What do we mean when we say declaring a variable, and what do we mean by assigning?

 Declaring is allocating a space in the memory.
 Like clearing out a drawer so we can fit an object in it.
 Assigning is placing the object in the drawer.
 We can declare a variable without assigning it: